pypeaday/pype.dev/pype.dev/content/_hero.md

 I write about things I find find interesting in tech and theology

-Let's connect: 🌱  My [littlelink](https://pypeaday.github.io/littlelink/) is the place to find the places to find me 🤓
+Let's connect: 🌱  [My Digital Harbor](https://mydigitalharbor.com/pypeaday/) is the place to find the places to find me 🤓